open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 providing the following information:

 * Who's the sponsor for your component.
 A sponsor is an approver or maintainer who will be the official reviewer of the code and a code owner for the component.
-Generally, you will need to find a sponsor for the component in order for it to be accepted.
-For vendor-specific components, a sponsor may be assigned under certain circumstances.
-See additional details below.
+You will need to find a sponsor for the component in order for it to be accepted.
 * Some information about your component, such as the reasoning behind it, use-cases, telemetry data types supported, and anything else you think is relevant for us to make a decision about accepting the component.
 * The configuration options your component will accept.
 This will give us a better understanding of what it does, and how it may be implemented.

-### Vendor-specific components

-A vendor-specific component directly interfaces with a vendor-specific API and is expected to be maintained by a representative of the same vendor.
-It is always preferred to find a sponsor.
-However in an effort to ensure vendor neutrality, a sponsor will be assigned to a vendor-specific component using a round-robin fashion if the following circumstances are met:

-1. A member of the OpenTelemetry project proposes to contribute and support the component on behalf of the vendor.
-2. The proposed component is either a receiver or exporter.
-With this, we aim to foster an interoperable ecosystem.
-3. The vendor does not yet have a component of the same kind (receiver or exporter) in the repository.

 Components refer to connectors, exporters, extensions, processors, and receivers.
 The key criteria to implementing a component is to: